 That is the input is taken and analyzed over time to see what its adjustment to the forecast process would have been.
 If the individual’s input would have improved demand forecasting, then after enough observational time, they can then be allowed to adjust the forecast.
 Their input must be monitored over time to ensure it stays at a high-quality level.

 While they have the authority to change forecasts, executives are not experts in product demand, and they also tend to have a strong bias.
 This means that they are not good candidates to provide input to the forecast.
 Executives input has been tested over time and not been found to, improve the forecast.

-This is described by Michael Gilliland in “Worst Practices in Forecasting.”
+Michael Gilliland describes this in “Worst Practices in Forecasting.”

 “This style of report should be easy to understand.
 We see that the overall process is adding value compared to the naïve model, because in the bottom row the approved forecast has a MAPE of 10 percentage points less than the MAPE of the naïve forecast.
 However, it also shows that we would have been better off eliminating the executive review step, because it actually made the MAPE five percentage points worse than the consensus forecast.
 It is quite typical to find that executive tampering with a forecast just makes it worse.”

 Who can tell executives that their input does not improve demand forecasting?
 Their employees won’t tell them, consultants won’t tell them as they want to sell them more services, and criticism is not the way to accomplish this goal.
 Criticizing people lower in the organization is ok.
-In fact, poorly selected software, which was never a good fit for the company is typically hung on users being “resistant to change.”
+Poorly selected software, which was never a good fit for the company, is typically hung on users being “resistant to change.”
 Therefore executive input into the forecast continues.